 So you want to be a travel blogger?
 You love travel, enjoy adventure and having new experiences.
 Maybe you follow a few travel blogs and have seen some fab photos by travel bloggers around the world.
 You have a desire to communicate your passion online and want to earn money from blogging, turning a pleasant hobby into a fulfilling job.

 Who can blame you?
 It can certainly seem like a dream job and there are definitely a great many perks.
 As a professional travel blogger I run my own business and a significant amount of my income comes directly from blogging.
 I’ve had training in writing, photography, marketing and other blogging skills and am a member of the Professional Travel Bloggers Association.
 I’m also co-founder of Travelator Media; we work on media campaigns for the 40+ Travel Market.

-5 reasons to be a travel blogger.
-(I’ll be sharing the DISADVANTAGES later.)
+5 reasons to become a travel blogger.

 1. You travel to great places all over the world